On manifolds with infinitely many fillable contact structures: Symplectic Homology and cohomology

-where $\Delta(v)$ is the \textit{mean index} of $v$ and $R(k,v)$ is an error term that is bounded by $|R(k,v)|\leq \dim(\xi)=2(n{-}1)$.
-The Conley-Zehnder index is also defined for Reeb orbits (via the Reeb flow instead of the Hamiltonian flow).
-Moreover, these two indices coincide for a closed $X_H$-orbit $v$ that is a reparametrization of a Reeb orbit.\\ A transversely non-degenerate orbit $v\in\mathcal{P}(H,h)$ is not graded by the Conley-Zehnder index alone, but by the following Morse-Bott index (see \cite{BourOan1} or \cite{FraCie})
+Here, we used in (1) the definition from \cite{RoSa} and in (2) the definition from \cite{SaZeh}.
+With $\veps\rightarrow 0$, the iterations formula follows as $\Delta(\Psi|_{[0,t]})$ is continuous in $t$, $\Delta(\Psi|_{[0,kT]})=k\cdot\Delta(\Psi|_{[0,T]})$ and $|R(\pm\veps)|\leq n{-}1$ for all $\veps$ (see \cite{SaZeh}).
+[3]\\ The Conley-Zehnder index is also defined for Reeb orbits (via the Reeb flow instead of the Hamiltonian flow).
+Moreover, the two indices coincide for closed $X_H$-orbits $v$ that are reparametrizations of Reeb orbits.\\ A transversely non-degenerate orbit $v\in\mathcal{P}(H,h)$ is not graded by the Conley-Zehnder index alone, but by the following Morse-Bott index (see \cite{BourOan1} or \cite{FraCie})